Thursday, March 19, 2009

 It was the day everything changed.

 Terrorists attacked the Israeli living quarters during the Olympics in Munich, Germany, in September, 1972.
-One of the 11 athletes to die in the attack was David Berger, who grew up in Shaker Heights, Ohio, emigrated to Israel, and competed as a weight-lifter.
+One of the 11 athletes to die in the attack was David Berger, who grew up in Shaker Heights (outside of Cleveland), Ohio, emigrated to Israel, and competed as a weight-lifter.

-This memorial was constructed in honor him and the 10 others who died.
+Senator Howard Metzenbaum of Ohio was the person most responsible for getting this structure built.
+He was said to be a friend of David's father.
+This memorial was constructed in honor David him and the 10 others who died.
 The sculpture represents the Olympic rings, broken into pieces.

 Canton, Ohio: Pro Football Hall of Fame